 - a.
 Formulate SQL queries using advanced features - b.
 Write stored procedures, cursors and triggers using PL/PostgreSQL. - c.
-Design a database using database normalization technique
+Design a database using database normalization technique the given application/database design

 Topics that are not included in theory must be covered with the relevant assignments